 First up, I want to debunk the myth that kids need big blunt needles to sew with.
 Big blunt needles can be great for projects like this one at Childhood101 but in general, if you want to make sewing enjoyable and easy and doable for kids they need small sharp needles.

 I don’t actually use needle threaders in my workshops.
 Instead I prefer to get the kids to try and thread their own needles or I help them with the threading.
-However, I don’t think that there’s any reason to avoid using a needle threader and some teachers find them useful aids…especially if you’re teaching a large group of kids!
+However, I don’t think that there’s any reason to avoid using a needle threader and some teachers find them very useful aids…especially if you’re teaching a large group of kids!
 I know Amie Plumley at Sewing School uses the LoRan threaders in her workshops.
 Just make sure the threader you choose can easily go through the eye of the needle you’re using.

 Pins & Clips

 Pins are used to hold two or more pieces of fabric in place so that they don’t shift or move while you sew them together.
 When pinning fabrics together try to keep the pins away from your sewing line to avoid getting pricked.There are lots of pretty varieties to choose from but I like to use berry pins in my workshops.
 If you’re making a sewing kit as a gift you might instead want to add some pins with hearts or butterflies on the end.

 Here again I want to stress the need to use good quality materials.
 And good quality doesn’t mean expensive.
 Just beware of those packs of cheap thread.
 They tend to break very easily and there’s nothing more frustrating than sewing a project only to find your thread keeps breaking.
 I’m lucky that Aurifil are sponsors of Sew a Softie and send me their thread to use in my workshops.
 I use their mako 28 cotton thread as well as their Mako 12, which is a slightly thicker thread, but any good quality thread is what you should be looking for.